bkrunic/fis_in_depth/README.md

 const from = dateRange.from;
 const to = dateRange.to;
 ```
-Example of scraper which is using FIS:
+And the most important, an example of scraper which is using FIS:
 ```javascript
 const { fis } = require('@incom/data-entry-js-sdk');